-- Stay informed on relevant activities by engaging with members of the connector community (e.g., campuses, organizations, researchers, and Sponsored Partners), other Internet2 Trust and Identity advisory groups (e.g., InCommon Federation TAC, CACTI), global research and education (R&E) eduroam operators, and subject matter experts across R&E and other sectors. - 2.
-Engage with the community and create opportunities for the larger connector community to identify significant issues that affect the medium-to-long-term viability of the eduroam-US service. - 3.
+- 1. Stay informed on relevant activities by engaging with members of the connector community (e.g., campuses, organizations, researchers, and Sponsored Partners), other Internet2 Trust and Identity advisory groups (e.g., InCommon Federation TAC, CACTI), community groups/programs, global research and education (R&E) eduroam operators including National Roaming Operators (NROs), and subject matter experts across R&E and other sectors.
+The committee may also communicate requests and recommendations to Internet2's representatives on the Global eduroam Governance Committee - Engage with the community and create opportunities for the larger connector community to identify significant issues that affect the medium-to-long-term viability of the eduroam-US service. - 3.
 Charter, facilitate, and participate in community-focused working groups made up of eduroam-US and other global R&E eduroam connectors to address the issues identified above.
 These working groups are expected to publish recommendations and requirements based on their findings, after review by CACTI and/or Internet2 staff. - 4.
 Review, make recommendations on, and notify CACTI and Internet2 staff about changes needed to governance documents and other programmatic aspects of the service. - 5.
 Review community satisfaction with the eduroam US service and use this information as a basis for developing eAC work plans.